Aveglia/vAMPirus/HelpDocumentation.md

 You will also need to decide if you plan to use a container engine like Docker (https://www.docker.com/) or Singularity (https://singularity.lbl.gov/) or the package manager Conda (https://docs.conda.io/en/latest/).

-The startup script provided in the vAMPirus program directory will install Conda for you if you tell it to (see below), however, unless you plan to run in the Vagrant VM as described above, you will need to install Docker or Singularity before running vAMPirus.
+The startup script provided in the vAMPirus program directory will install Conda for you if you tell it to (see below), however, you will need to install Docker or Singularity separately before running vAMPirus.

 ## Setting up vAMPirus dependencies and checking installation

-Once you have Java ready to go, you can run the vampirus_startup.sh script which will check for and install Nextflow for you.

-You will also need to decide whether you would like to set up and run vAMPirus with Anaconda/Miniconda OR with a container engine like Singularity.

-If you plan on using Anaconda, the startup script will install conda (if necessary) and build a vAMPirus environment with all necessary dependencies.

-If you plan to use Singularity, it will need to be installed separately prior to launching the vAMPirus.nf script.

 To set up and install vAMPirus dependencies, simply move to the vAMPirus directory and run the vampirus_startup.sh script.